 Examine how climate change, globalization, and government policies impact local food production and nutritional security in mountain communities.

 You’ll develop skills in analyzing the sustainability of food production and nutrition security within rapidly changing agricultural systems.
 You will also acquire new skills in implementing innovation to promote sustainable food production in other contexts.

 Meet experts and practitioners with unique perspectives.

 With local faculty, homestay families, youth, academics and independent scholars, community activists, and professionals, you’ll gain a nuanced understanding of issues relating to food and food politics.

 Deepen your understanding of global food and agroecological systems while living for two weeks at a conservation farm in the Himalayan foothills.
 Then, in Doon Valley, in Uttarakhand, hear lectures and visit a nearby village to interact with local farmers and nomadic trans-pastoral communities.
-Then you’ll spend five days at Bija Vidyapeeth (Earth University) and its on-site conservation farm, where you’ll learn about globalized industrial agriculture versus sustainable ecological agriculture, global food systems, agroecology and organic farming, and local living food economies and their efforts to create agroecological systems for the health of the planet and the people.
+Then spend five days at Bija Vidyapeeth (Earth University) and its on-site conservation farm, where you’ll learn about globalized industrial agriculture versus sustainable ecological agriculture, global food systems, agroecology and organic farming, and local living food economies and their efforts to create agroecological systems for the health of the planet and the people.

 Get hands-on agricultural experience doing farm work during three village homestays.

 You’ll live with a homestay family in the villages of Chalamthang in south Sikkim and Pendam and Patuk in east Sikkim.
 During these homestays, you will partake in activities such as helping with daily chores, working on your family’s farm, making agro-based products, and processing ethnic food varieties.

 Design and participate in a collaborative group project relevant to local farming communities and focused on food and agriculture systems.